William Woodhouse (naval officer): Naval career

-William Woodhouse was a naval commander and administrator who served under Henry VIII of England.
+Woodhouse was a naval commander and administrator who served under Henry VIII of England.
 He went to sea early in life and his career advanced through service to the King.
 He was granted offices in Lynn Norfolk, and was appointed Escheator for Norfolk and Suffolk from 1538 to 1539.
 This was followed by his being appointed bailiff of the manor of Gaywood in 1540.
 In September 1542 he was appointed Captain of HMS Primrose until January 1543.

 In February 1543 he was appointed admiral of four ships in the North Sea.
 In November 1543 he took charge of 10 ships stationed at Portsmouth with the intention of attacking French fishing waters.
-Appointed Vice-Admiral of the Fleet of the Earl of Hertford's expedition to Scotland in early 1544, he was knighted in Leith, Scotland in May 1544.
+Appointed Vice-Admiral of the Fleet of the Earl of Hertford's expedition to Scotland in early 1544, he was knighted in Leith, Scotland on 13 May 1544.
 He was next appointed Vice-Admiral in the Channel and Vice-Admiral at Boulogne from July to November 1544 serving under Admiral Sir Thomas Seymour.
 In April 1546 he was appointed a member of the Council of the Marine and made Master of Naval Ordnance from 1546 to 1552.
 His next appointment came in 1552 when he was given the office of the Keeper of Queenborough Castle which he held until 1553.

 In December 1546 he was appointed head of the Council of the Marine as Lieutenant of the Admiralty until 1564.
 In 1554 he was appointed as both Vice-Admiral of Suffolk and Vice-Admiral of Norfolk until 1564.
 In 1557 he was a commander with John Clere of a fleet sent against Scotland.
 Clere died fighting at Kirkwall.

 In October 1558 he was appointed for a second time Vice-Admiral in the Channel until January 1559.
 He remained as head of the Council of the Marine until 22 November 1564 when he died in office.
 The post of Lieutenant of the Admiralty then fell into abeyance until 1604.